 The Victoria Cross is the highest award for bravery which can be given to British and Commonwealth soldiers.
 Since Queen Victoria introduced the medal it has been granted to only 1,355 individuals.

-These recipients from World War One include a 16-year-old sailor and a Canadian flying ace.
+628 VCs were awarded in World War One, a quarter posthumously.
+Recipients include a 16-year-old sailor and a Canadian flying ace.
 All of their stories are inspiring tales of courage in the face of the enemy.

 Here are 10 Victoria Cross winners of World War One: